ajeetraina/dhi-sample-demos/clickhouse-server/guide/guides.md

 ### Run ClickHouse with network authentication

-The DHI ClickHouse image enforces authentication for network access.
-When no password is set, network access for the default user is disabled as a security measure.
 To enable HTTP and remote client access, set the `CLICKHOUSE_PASSWORD` environment variable.
+Without a password, network access for the default user is disabled.
 ```
 docker run -d \
   --name my-clickhouse-server \